 Hostess is a free utility for maintaining your HOSTS file.
-Unlike many HOSTS file utilities, Hostess is geared towards ad-blocking rather than IP address resolution.
+I originally wrote Hostess back in the dialup days to help block ads and save precious bandwidth.
 Hostess stores your host entries in a database that is indexed to eliminate duplicates and make searching fast and easy.
 It also allows you to group these hosts for efficiency and ease of maintenance.

 Installing the program is also easy: just create a directory, extract the contents of the zip file into it and create a shortcut to Hostess.exe.
 No registry changes are made, and all program settings and data are stored in the program directory.

 Messing with the HOSTS file is not for the inexperienced user.
 There is the possibility of undesirable and sometimes difficult to troubleshoot effects on your Internet and network connectivity.
 The documentation included with Hostess gives only a basic overview of how the HOSTS file works.
 Better sources of such information can be found by doing a web search for "HOSTS file".
 Hostess has been designed to make things easy for the experienced HOSTS jockey, someone that wants a fine degree of control over what goes into (and stays out of) their HOSTS file.

 If you are upgrading from a previous version of Hostess (beta or 3.x) be sure to read the special upgrade instructions in the help or readme.txt!